elsame/elsame.github.io/_posts/2018-05-30-how-to-create-simple-rest-service.md

 ---
 layout: post
-title: "Elsa Margrét Einarsdóttir, Create a simple Rest Service"
+title: "How to create a simple Rest Service and use Entity Model to connect to local database"
 date: 2018-05-30
 ---
-# How to create a simple Rest Service and use Entity Model to connect to local database #

-In my this blog I´m gonna write simple tutorial to get people start trying new things.
-My first blog is about how to use Vistual Studio 2017 to create a Rest Service Api.
+In my this blog I´m gonna write simple tutorials to get people start trying new things.
+My first blog is about how to use Microsoft Visual Studio 2017 to create a Rest Service Api.
 Hopefully a help for someone new.

 ## Step 1 ##